stef/ed448goldilocks/README.md

 As of v0.9.4, libdecaf uses the "Ristretto" variant of this encoding.
 See https://www.ristretto.group for details, once that site is up.

+## Build and Install

+ cmake -DCMAKE_INSTALL_PREFIX=<Install path> <path to root directory>
+ make
+ make test
+ make install

+Most C source code is generated through a python script during the build.
+Some files holding tables are generated in one more step building an executable to generate them.
+They are thus stored in the source tree to help cross-compilation.
+The build script update them when their dependencies are modified, to build only these files:

+ make decaf_tables

 ## Licensing

 Most of the source files here are by Mike Hamburg.
 Those files are (c)